rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 From  the author's past experience, a great engineering culture has the following characteristics, many are covered in earlier chapters:

-1. Optimised for iteration speed.
+1. Optimized for iteration speed.
 2. Push relentlessly for automation.
 3. Build the right software abstraction.
 4. Focus on high code quality through code reviews.